Pohádka: Versions

 Janáček's final version returned the piece to a three-movement form which differed little from the original.
-The Introduction and first movement of the 1912 version are joined together with no separate titles and the last movement is omitted.
+The Introduction and first movement of the 1912 version are joined with no separate titles and the last movement is omitted.
 In addition, Janáček altered many of the rhythms, removed a repeat from the third movement and made other revisions.
-It was first heard in Brno on March 3, 1923 and subsequently performed in Prague, Olomouc and in London during Janáček's visit there in 1926.
+It was first heard in Brno on 3 March 1923 and subsequently performed in Prague, Olomouc and in London during Janáček's visit there in 1926.
 This version was published by Hudební Matice Umělecké Besedy in 1924.

 Presto

 A composition of 172 bars, marked simply Presto, also exists in Janáček's hand on the same paper as the manuscript of Pohádka.
 No instruments are specified but it is almost certain, given the range and clef of the solo part, that it is for violoncello and piano.
 The scholar Jaroslav Vogel and others have thus speculated that this movement was intended to be included in the original version of Pohádka, but was removed when the work was revised.